David-patrick-chuks/CommerceBridge/README.md

 ## 🎯 Overview

-CommerceBridge is a **WhatsApp-first e-commerce platform** where customers and sellers interact entirely through a smart chatbot interface.
-Think of it as "Jumia on WhatsApp" - everything happens within WhatsApp conversations, from browsing products to completing orders.
+CommerceBridge is the **first AI-powered WhatsApp marketplace** where customers and sellers interact entirely through a smart chatbot interface.
+Everything happens within WhatsApp conversations, from browsing products to completing orders.
 The CommerceBridge bot serves as the middleman, handling all transactions and communications between customers and sellers without direct contact.

 **Key Concept**: No separate website or app needed - the entire e-commerce experience happens through WhatsApp chat!